Rules and Guidelines

 These guidelines apply to private equity investing (later “private equity investors”), if

 – The private equity firm is a full member of the Finnish Venture Capital Association

 – The private equity firm actively participates in the development of the business of the portfolio companies

 Other private equity investors and funds of funds apply the guidelines as appropriate.
 The guidelines are not applied to Fund Investors (excluding the Funds of Funds).

 The use of the guidelines is based on a ”comply or explain” practice, which is a common self-regulation principle.
 An individual guideline may be departed from if there is a justified reason for the deviation.
 For each deviation and its reasons, an explanation must be given to the association.

-Management company must maintain a website with up-to-date information on the following:
+Private equity investors must maintain a website with up-to-date information on the following:

 a) General overview of ownership and management

 b) Brief description of the management company’s founding and history